nobodyishappy/tp/docs/UserGuide.md

 ### (If you have no experience on command terminal) Open and navigate the command terminal

-1. Click on the Windows icon on your computer, search "Terminal", open the first app that popped up.
+1. Search for "Terminal", open the first app that popped up.
 A UI similar to the below should appear.<br>
     ![Terminal](images/Terminal_start.png)
 2. Go to the folder you put the file `TeamTracker.jar`.
 Then, right-click on the jar file, select "Properties",